AnmolChauhan1234/OrleanReact/README.md

     ### Notes on Changes:
     - The instructions and commands are updated to match ReactJS development practices.
     - Dependencies installation (`npm install`) and server startup (`npm start`) are included.
     - URL is updated for React’s default localhost port (`http://localhost:3000/`).

-    This format is simple and ensures clarity for ReactJS-based projects.